Origin

 Geographical Distribution

-More common in urban and coastal areas such as Sydney, Melbourne, and Brisbane, especially among families with classical or artistic preferences.
-Slightly less prevalent in rural or Indigenous communities.
+Most common in urban areas such as Sydney, Melbourne, and Brisbane, especially among families with Greek and Mediterranean heritage.
+Less common in rural communities.

 Numerological Significance